 User Telemetry

-By allowing fwupd to phone home after attempting a firmware update, it allows the hardware vendor that uploaded firmware know there are problems straight away, rather than waiting for frustrated users to file bugs.
+By allowing fwupd to phone home after attempting a firmware update, it allows the hardware vendor that uploaded firmware to know there are problems straight away, rather than waiting for frustrated users to file bugs.

-We have to be exceptionally careful with users privacy and trust.
+We have to be exceptionally careful with users’ privacy and trust.
 We cannot just enable automated collection, and this document outlines what we implemented for fwupd >= 1.0.4.
 This functionality should be acceptable to even the most paranoid of users.

 The fwupd daemon stores the result of each attempted update in a local SQLite database.
 In the event there is a firmware update that has been attempted, we now ask the user if they would like to upload this information to the LVFS.
 Using GNOME this would just be a slider in the control center privacy panel, although this feature is currently unimplemented.